 Hosting in containers

-When using containerized setups, the current recommended practice is to have a sidecar container that acts as the tunnel host and to use shared persistent volumes as synchronization endpoints.
-Similarly, if this sidecar container can access other containers through container-based or service-based hostnames, it provides the best location through which to route forwarding sessions.
+In containerized setups, the best option is usually to have a sidecar container that acts as a tunnel host.
+Shared persistent volumes (accessible to both the sidecar and other containers) can be used as file synchronization targets.
+Similarly, if the sidecar container can access other containers through container-based or service-based hostnames, it provides an ideal location through which to route network forwarding sessions.

 To handle permissions, the sidecar container can host the tunnel as